plenigo/plenigo.github.io/pages/changelog/apiV3.md

 Changelog for plenigo API version 3.

+## 2019-09-26 - 3.0.0 Alpha 7

+This release is a bug fixing release.

+**Changed:**

+* **Incorrect order address reference**
+    The order and order item incorrectly referenced to the invoice and delivery address of the customer.
+    This may be incorrect because the address could have changed since the original order which doesn't impact the order itself.
+Now the complete address is returned instead.
+* **Incorrect invoice address reference**
+    The invoice and invoice item incorrectly referenced to the invoice and delivery address of the customer.
+    This may be incorrect because the address could have changed since the invoice creation which doesn't impact the order itself.
+Now the complete address is returned instead.

 ## 2019-09-25 - 3.0.0 Alpha 6

 The main goal of this release is to complete existing functions and add new functionality.